Commencement Ceremony 2019

 Understanding Your Student’s Professional Development

-The Center for Career and Professional Development is the starting point for students and graduates to learn about themselves and their options in the world of work.
+The Center for Career and Professional Development (CCPD) is the starting point for students and graduates to learn about themselves and their options in the world of work.
 We guide them through self-exploration assessments, research emerging trends and career opportunities, and teach students to navigate the path from college to career with clarity, confidence, and a lifetime of support.

 The CCPD augments Pratt’s state-of-the-art curriculum offerings with personal and professional development planning, career advising, industry mentoring, goal setting through mindfulness and mind mapping, professional development resources, workshops, and entrepreneurship education.